fricas/fricas/src/doc/sphinx/source/download.rst

 - ``x.y.z.tar.gz`` and ``x.y.z.zip`` source as in git repository

-FriCAS x.y.z should build on Linux and many Unix like systems (for example Mac OSX and Cygwin).
+FriCAS x.y.z should build on Linux and many Unix like systems (for example Mac OS and Cygwin).

 Official |git repository| (read-only access).
 Fork it on github if you like.